Father* | Bernard Henry Smet (b. 26 October 1894, d. 21 February 1963) |

 Birth | about 1196 | Walter de Mowbray was born about 1196. |

-Death | 1252 | He died in 1252 at age ~56 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 1252 | He died in 1252 at age ~56 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the age of 56) in the year of 1252 is not known-surviving in 1252 was difficult-as neither death or birth location are known, used the conceptual continent |

 Person Source | Walter de Mowbray had person sources.1 |